Whether you’re moving house or relocating your business, the process of moving is always stressful. Naturally, with a commercial move, […]

 Making the Most of an Office Relocation

 The decision to undertake an office relocation is something that is not to be taken lightly, but it is certainly an exciting time.
-There are a myriad of moving parts that are up for consideration, but there is now – more than ever – an opportunity to make a serious change within your company.
+There is a myriad of moving parts that are up for consideration, but there is now – more than ever – an opportunity to make a serious change within your company.
 Jeakins Removals run you through making the most of your office relocation.

 Reimagine the Company